chaosprint/QuaverSeries/README.md

+QuaverSeries consists of a collaborative live coding environment and a domain-specific language.

 ## Enter a room

 To get started, you can simply enter a room.
 If it is empty, then you can click the key icon on the bottom right to creat a password.
 Then, you can start editing.
 This also means that next time when you come to the same room, you need to remember your password to edit it.